Floating Cat Shelter Is One of Amsterdam’s Greatest Lesser-Known Attractions

 The cats have about 25 volunteers caring for them

-The boat can be visited, but only for a few hours every day.
+The boat can be visited, but only for a few hours each day.
 The main idea behind the shelter remains the same as it was decades ago when it was founded: caring for the cats and helping them find their forever homes.

 The adoption process is very strict and lengthy, but it is only to ensure that the cats are going to good homes.